babywhale321/pytube-gui-and-cli-script/README.md

 4, python3 channel-download.py

+Note: if your having issues downloading a whole channel please read this article. https://stackoverflow.com/questions/74334535/pytube-channel-video-urls-is-does-not-working

 # Objectives:
 1, The goal and idea of the project is to have a python code/application that gets input from the user about what YouTube channel they would like to automatically download the newest video from that channel to a specified location.